List of Marvel Comics characters: W: Windshear

+Wing

+Wing is the name of several characters appearing in American comic books published by Marvel Comics.

+Chaste member

+Wing is a member of the Chaste who can levitate and is an expert martial artist.

+Edward Tancredi

+Edward Tancredi is a construction worker with the mutant ability of self-propelled flight.
+He becomes a student at the X-Mansion under the codename Wing and joins the Paladins, a group advised by Shadowcat.
+Wing later loses his powers to Ord's mutant cure and is convinced to commit suicide by Danger.

+When the X-Men settle on Krakoa, Wing is among the mutants who are resurrected by the Five.

+Wing in other media

+The Edward Tancredi incarnation of Wing appears in X-Men '97, voiced by Christopher Barger.

 Norah Winters

 Norah Winters is a supporting character of Spider-Man.
 Created by Joe Kelly and Chris Bachalo, the character first appeared in The Amazing Spider-Man #575.

-Nora Winters is a reporter for the Daily Bugle.
+Norah Winters is a reporter for the Daily Bugle.
 She has worked with Peter Parker on numerous occasions.

-Nora was romantically involved with Randy Robertson for a time, but the latter breaks up with her when she puts her career above anything else, staying on the sidelines to film Randy fighting the Hobgoblin when she had access to a bag of the Goblin's pumpkin bombs.
-She soon starts dating Phil Urich, who was secretly the Hobgoblin and had plotted her and Randy's breakup.

-When Phil's villain identity is revealed in a television broadcast, Nora gets fired from her position.
+Winters was romantically involved with Randy Robertson for a time, but the latter breaks up with her when she puts her career above anything else, staying on the sidelines to film Robertson fighting the Hobgoblin when she had access to a bag of the Goblin's pumpkin bombs.
+She soon starts dating Phil Urich, who was secretly the Hobgoblin and had plotted her and Robertson's breakup.
+Winters is fired after Urich's villain identity is revealed in a television broadcast.